 If you can determine through your grant prospect research that a foundation might be open to giving to your organization, there are generally two options.
 You may just be able to land on that short list of “preselected organizations.”

 If you can get your hands on a list of the board of directors of that foundation, you can pass it along to your organization’s board.
 Maybe one of the members has a connection and maybe that will lead to an invitation to submit.

 Most of the time, this won’t turn up anything useful, though, especially if your organization doesn’t have a well-connected board.

-2. Your other option is to write a brief letter of introduction to the foundation, making them aware of your organization and asking for a future invitation to submit a proposal or an LOI.
+Your other option is to write a brief letter of introduction to the foundation, making them aware of your organization and asking for a future invitation to submit a proposal or an LOI.
 Briefly introduce your organization, its mission, programs and accomplishments.
-Ask for more details on their grant making process.
+Ask for more details on their grant making process, including information on how they determine preselected organizations.
 Do not ask for money.